AdonisExchange/ADON-Explorer/README.md

 #### Full Setup Guide

 While we do not yet have our own step-by-step setup instructions, there are a few well-written guides out there already that detail how to set up and install the [original iquidus explorer](https://github.com/iquidus/explorer).
-Because the setup process for iquidus is more-or-less identical to eIquidus at this moment in time (making changes to settings.json is probably the biggest difference although we have helpful comments for each setting), here are some of the more complete guides that may be useful for anyone who needs more detailed instructions than are provided in the [Quick Install Instructions](#quick-install-instructions):
+Because the setup process for iquidus is more-or-less identical to ADON-Explorer at this moment in time (making changes to settings.json is probably the biggest difference although we have helpful comments for each setting), here are some of the more complete guides that may be useful for anyone who needs more detailed instructions than are provided in the [Quick Install Instructions](#quick-install-instructions):

 1. [Beginners Guide for Iquidus Explorer Setup](https://gist.github.com/samqju/b9fc6c007f083e6429387051e24da1c3)
 2. [Node and Iquidus Explorer Setup for Dummies](https://gist.github.com/scottie/b6179c34ce3cf200fcc5d08727a46623)